 The Project will be developed in accordance with the Chatham County Compact Communities Ordinance.
-It is further assumed that all applicable local, state, and federal regulations will be followed as the Site is developed and maintained.
-The following topics describe the existing and affected environment of the Site and the surrounding area.
+It is further assumed that all applicable local, state, and federal regulations will be

 5.1 Topography

 5.1.1 Existing Conditions

 The Project Site is located in the central piedmont physiographic region and has a consistently rolling terrain with moderately steep slopes.
 The topography of the Site varies from a high elevation of approximately 556 feet above mean sea level (MSL) to a low of approximately 395 feet MSL where Pokeberry Stream exits the property.
 Figure 4 shows a map identifying the existing slopes on the Site.
 Approximately 58 percent of the Site has slopes less than 10 percent, 24.7 percent has slopes between 10 and 15 percent, and 17.3 percent of the Site has slopes that exceed 15 percent.